Academics

 Saitama Iwatsuki Campus

-This department trains speech, language and hearing therapists (SLT) who can provide appropriate support for persons with speech, language, and hearing difficulties.Students study a wide range of academic subjects including medicine, psychology, language and education in order to acquire the knowledge, skills, and bearing needed in clinical practice, with a focus on four areas of disability, namely, aphasia and higher brain function; speech development; vocalization and swallowing; and hearing problems.
-Speech, language, and hearing disabilities not only hinder communication with others, but also have a great impact on mental activity such as thought processes and memory.
+This department trains speech, language and hearing therapists (SLT) who can provide appropriate support for persons with speech, language, hearing, and swallowing difficulties.Students study a wide range of academic subjects including medicine, psychology, language and education in order to acquire the knowledge, skills, and bearing needed in clinical practice, with a focus on four areas of disability, namely, aphasia and higher brain function; speech development; vocalization and swallowing; and hearing problems.
+Speech, language, and hearing disabilities not only hinder communication, but also have a major impact on mental activity such as thought processes and memory.
 Speech, language and hearing therapists need to be highly educated and to possess a rich sense of humanity and ethical perspective.
-While aiming to build character based on an understanding of people, the department fosters in students the motivation to come face-to-face with, understand, and learn from the feelings of their clients.
+While aiming to build character based on an understanding of people, the department fosters in students the motivation to come face-toface with, understand, and learn from the feelings of their clients.

 Faculty of Nursing